It’s finally here – the #sendcardsspreadlove challenge for National Card & Letter Writing Month! Squeeeee!

-The challenge this week is to send a card to someone saying hi/thinking of you and the prize is your choice of one of the single curated collections.
-To be eligible for the prize, share your card and/or note, tag both Christina & me on IG @creativemercantile & @prettybypostluv along with week 1 challenge & the #sendcardsspreadlove hashtag by April 11th.
+The challenge this week is to send a card to someone saying “Hi” or “thinking of you” and the prize is your choice of one of the single curated collections.
+To be eligible for the prize, share your card and/or note, tag both Christina and me on IG (@creativemercantile and @prettybypost) along with the week 1 challenge and the #sendcardsspreadlove hashtag by April 11th.

 We want to make sending cards as easy as possible so we’ve provided a list of reasons below to write for when you’re stuck on who to send a card to or even what type of card to send.
 On Wednesday, we’ll be back with a list of resources on what to write when you don’t know what to say, which is a common roadblock to sending cards.

-And for even more inspiration – did you know that there are many benefits to sending cards/writing letters, like increasing creativity, enhancing relationships & creating lasting memories?
-You can read more about the 5 top benefits in our previous blog post here.
+And for even more inspiration: did you know that there are many benefits to sending cards/writing letters, like increasing creativity, enhancing relationships and creating lasting memories?
+You can read more about the top 5 benefits in our previous blog post here.

-- Celebrating quirky or unusual holidays: have a friend who loves pancakes then National Pancake Day on March 8th is a must, Dress Up Your Pet Day (Jan 14th) or Toasted Marshmallow Day on August 30th.
+- Celebrating quirky or unusual holidays: for a friend who loves pancakes, National Pancake Day on March 8th is a must.
+How about Dress Up Your Pet Day (January 14th) or Toasted Marshmallow Day (August 30th)?
 Go here for a list of weird holidays.

 - Arrange a date: send someone an invite the old fashioned way to get coffee, brunch, dinner, go to a movie, etc.

-- Send info: clip an article from a mag or newspaper (yes, some people still receive these), copy a passage from a book or poem or quote or a recommendation for a book (bonus points for sending the book, too – see #4 above), copy a recipe or share one of your original creations.
+- Send info: clip an article from a mag or newspaper (yes, some people still receive these), copy a passage from a book, poem, quote or a recommendation for a book (bonus points for sending the book, too – see #4 above).
+Copy a recipe or share one of your original creations.

-- Reconnect or nurture a friendship/relationship: missing someone or wish you were still in touch
+- Reconnect or nurture a friendship/relationship: if you’re missing someone or wish you were still in touch.

-- Create: write a poem, hand make a card, decorate the envelope, send a sketch/drawing
+- Create: write a poem, hand make a card, decorate the envelope, send a sketch or drawing.

-- Write to a soldier or service person: https://www.operationgratitude.com/writeletters/
+- Write to a soldier or service person: check out Operation Gratitude.

 - Write a politician: did you know that President Obama writes 10 letters a day.
 If he can find the time, then surely we can too.